irungentoo/toxcore/docs/Group-Chats.md

 <a name="Public" />
 ### Public
 Anyone may join the group using the Chat ID.
-If the group is in this state, even if the Chat ID is never explicitly shared with someone outside of the group, information including the Chat ID, IP addresses, and peer ID's (but not Tox ID's) is visible to anyone with access to a node storing a DHT entry for the given group.
-See the [DHT Announcements](#DHT Announcements) section for details on how this works.
+If the group is public, information about peers inside the group, including their IP addresses and group public keys (but not their Tox ID's) is visible to anyone with access to a node storing their DHT announcement.
+See the [DHT Announcements](#DHT Announcements) section for details.

 <a name="Private" />
 ### Private
-The only way to join the group is by having someone in your friend list send you an invite.
-If the group is in this state, no group information (mentioned in the Public section) is present in the DHT; the DHT is not used for any purpose at all.
-If a public group is set to private, all DHT information related to the group will expire shortly.
+The only way to join a private group is by having someone in your friend list send you an invite.
+If the group is private, no peer/group information (mentioned in the Public section) is present in the DHT; the DHT is not used for any purpose at all.
+If a public group is set to private, all DHT information related to the group will expire within a few minutes.

 <a name="Cryptography" />
 ## Cryptography
-Groupchats make use of 13 unique keys in total: Two permanent keypairs (encryption and signature), two group keypairs (encryption and signature), one session keypair (encryption), one shared symmetric key (encryption), and one temp DHT keypair (encryption).
+Groupchats use the [NaCl/libsodium cryptography library](https://en.wikipedia.org/wiki/NaCl_(software)) for all cryptography related operations.
+All group communication is end-to-end encrypted.
+Message confidentiality, integrity, and repudability are guaranteed via [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption), and [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) is also provided.

-One of the most important security improvements from the old groupchat implementation is the fact that messages are no longer encrypted with a group-wide shared key and relayed between peers.
+One of the most important security improvements from the old groupchat implementation is the removal of a message-relay mechanism that uses a group-wide shared key.
 Instead, connections are 1-to-1 (a complete graph), meaning an outbound message is sent once per peer, and encrypted/decrypted using a key unique to each peer.
-This prevents MITM attacks that were previously possible, thus guaranteeing message integrity.
+This prevents MITM attacks that were previously possible.
 This additionally ensures that private messages are truly private.

+Groups make use of 13 unique keys in total: Two permanent keypairs (encryption and signature), two group keypairs (encryption and signature), one session keypair (encryption), one shared symmetric key (encryption), and one temp DHT keypair (encryption).

 The Tox ID/Tox public key is not used for any purpose.
 As such, neither peers in a given group nor in the group DHT can be matched with their Tox ID.
-In other words, there is no way of identifying a peer aside from their IP addresses, nickname, and group public keys. (_Note: group nicknames can be different from the client's main nickname that their friends see_).
+In other words, there is no way of identifying a peer aside from their IP address, nickname, and group public key. (_Note: group nicknames can be different from the client's main nickname that their friends see_).

-All cryptography related operations use the [NaCl/libsodium cryptography library](https://en.wikipedia.org/wiki/NaCl_(software)).

 <a name="Permanent keypairs" />
 ### Permanent keypairs